cs3157/recitations/recitation-6.md

 ### Processes ###

 One-to-one programs-processes is not a thing!
-A program is a packaged set of instructions, where as a process is an instance of a program.
+A program is a packaged set of instructions, whereas a process is an instance of a program.
 A program can have many processes associated with it.
-For those of you familiar with Java, program is to process as class is to class instance.
+For example, we can run multiple instances of an executable independently, thereby initiating multiple processes that run that program.
+We can create more processes associated with the executable by splitting a process with the `fork` system call, as we'll soon see.

 Each process has a unique, non-negative numeric identifier known as the **process ID**.

 #### Creating New Processes with fork/exec ####